Darkigh/ATM-Screen/README.md

-Just copy them in one foldar and then run because all of them concted
+Just copy them in one foldar and then run because all of them  are concted